 Previously, I was served as Commercial Airplane Sales Program Manager for the Middle East, Africa, and Central Asia, and supported airplane, customer commitments, strategy, and sales for our Middle East airline customers.

-In addition, I held several roles in training and pilot services, including as Sales Manager for Flight Services for Japan and India.
+In addition, I held several roles in training and pilot services, including Sales Manager for Flight Services for Japan and India.
 I also led sales activities and entry into service commitments for the 787 and 747-8 and was responsible for leading a global team of Customer Account Managers.

 Shelly Sullivan, Board Member